 - Sundance Film Festival: Take the January-term class that explores independent film and culminates in a trip to the Sundance Film Festival in Park City, Utah.
 See what’s next in film, and interact with filmmakers at every screening.

 - International Documentary Trip: Travel overseas with the Film program, learning what it takes to tell the stories of another culture.
 Fulfill Taylor’s cross-cultural requirement with a camera in your hands.
 In past years, students have gone to Rwanda, Uganda, and Guatemala.

-- Dominican Republic: Join Students International in serving various ministry sites across the DR. Use your videography talents to capture their work across the island.
-Create small films of these teams meeting both physical and spiritual needs of locals as they develop relationships and share God’s love in their interactions.
+- Join a spring break missions team in various ministry locations in the U.S. and internationally.
+Use your videography talents to document how the teams meet the physical and spiritual needs of locals as they share God’s love in their interactions.

 At Taylor, we encourage professional design memberships, portfolio development, conference attendance, field trips, and career symposiums.
 Art majors often attend First Fridays in Indianapolis, where they can explore featured art galleries and exhibits with local and regional artists.
 Drawing and sculpture “lock-ins” provide opportunities for students to step out of their artistic-medium comfort zones.
 An annual 24-hour film festival unites film students in a sleepless night of competitive shooting and editing.

 Starting freshman year, you will gain hands-on experience in your field, submit your films or artwork into contests, and discover what it takes to be a freelancer or client-focused professional.
 There are numerous opportunities to gain hands-on experience, including:

 - Envision Productions

 Our internal production team produces chapel videos three times a week from our television control room, shoots live events, and produces client projects on contract.
 You can volunteer with the team as a freshman.